FountainJS/fountainjs.github.io/src/data/posts/fountain-beta.md

 ### Developer eXperience

-The tooling proposed is focused on offering the best developer experience in order that modern Web development benefits from the extremly dynamic ecosystem instead of creating fatigue.
+The proposed tooling is focused on offering the best developer experience.
+The extremly dynamic ecosystem of the modern Web development has to be an asset instead of creating fatigue.

 Whatever the options you choose, you'll get a development server embedded, live reload enabled, even hot module reload when possible.